 - WooCommerce API

-This API enables developers to read, create, update, and delete the data from WooCommerce stores like products, prices, orders, customers, and shipping statuses.
+This API enables developers to read, create, update, and delete data from WooCommerce stores, like products, prices, orders, customers, and shipping statuses.

 - Shopify API